YaniStaykov/DavidAcademy/DavidAcademy/22.BinarySearchInSortedArray/README.md

 # Binary search in sorted array

-* This is a console application that finds a nubmer in sorted array usig binary search.
+* This is a console application that finds a number in sorted array usig binary search.

 ## Example